 How to Join

-In addition, we can’t provide medical or treatment advice and ask you to not share your medical data.
-If you’re seeking a second opinion or treatment advice, please contact us NCICONNECT@mail.nih.gov.
-Our private Facebook group is a community for you to connect with others with your similar diagnosis.
+In addition, we can’t provide medical or treatment advice, and we ask you to not share your medical data.
+If you’re seeking a second opinion or treatment advice, please contact us at NCICONNECT@mail.nih.gov.
+Our private Facebook group is a community for you to connect to others with your similar diagnosis.
 Your moderators intend to help you build those connections.

 Meet the Moderators

-NCI-CONNECT’s Kristin Odom, communications editor, and Brittany Cordeiro, advocacy liaison and navigator, moderate our Facebook group.
+NCI-CONNECT’s Raleigh McElvery, scientific communications editor, and Brittany Cordeiro, program manager and advocacy liaison and navigator, moderate our Facebook group.
 They share educational posts, answer relevant questions, and encourage you to share.

-NCI-CONNECT Community was started after hearing from our patients in our clinic who attended CARES.
+NCI-CONNECT Community was started after hearing from the patients in our clinic who attended our CARES (Coping, Advocacy, Relationships, Education, Support) group.
 Patients and their caregivers shared their need for more support and educational information.
 They desired to be connected with others with the same diagnosis.

-“Often, after a CARES meeting, I see patients still talking in the lobby or exchanging information to continue conversations,” says Alvina Acquaye, NCI-CONNECT's Health and Wellness Counselor.
+“Often, after a CARES meeting, I see patients still talking in the lobby or exchanging information to continue conversations,” says Alvina Acquaye-Mallory, NCI-CONNECT's health and wellness counselor.

 We realized patients and their caregivers needed more opportunities to connect in a private environment.

 We encourage you to join NCI-CONNECT Community.
-No one should be alone in their journey with cancer.
-You can also follow us on Twitter @NIHBrainTumor or subscribe to our newsletter for updates and information on advances in rare brain and spine tumor research, treatment, and education from our experts.
+You can also follow us on X (formerly Twitter) at @NIHBrainTumor or subscribe to our NCI-CONNECTions newsletter for updates and information on advances in rare brain and spine tumor research, treatment, and education from our experts.